High resolution quantum enhanced phase imaging of cells: Introduction

-In general, extracting meaningful information from both the amplitude and phase of an object depends critically on two key figures of merit: resolution and sensitivity.
-Resolution defines the smallest distinguishable details in an image and is influenced by factors such as the optical system, the wavelength of light, and detector properties.
-Sensitivity, on the other hand, refers to the ability to detect weak signals, which is crucial for imaging faint biological structures.
-Sensitivity is often limited by photon quantum noise (shot-noise) and becomes a bottleneck when increasing the illumination level, which may induce phototoxicity or interfere with the biological processes under study.
-Often, improving resolution may be detrimental to sensitivity and vice versa, while it is highly desirable to maintain a balance between the two.
+In general, the extraction of meaningful information from both the amplitude and phase of an object critically depends on two key figures of merit: resolution and sensitivity.
+Resolution determines the smallest distinguishable detail in an image and is influenced by factors such as the optical system, the wavelength of light, and detector properties.
+Sensitivity, by contrast, refers to the ability to detect weak signals and is crucial for imaging faint biological structures.
+In optical imaging, sensitivity is often limited by photon quantum noise (shot-noise) and becomes a bottleneck when increasing the illumination level may induce phototoxicity or interfere with the biological processes under investigation \cite{Taylor_2016, cole2014live}.
+Improving resolution is often detrimental to sensitivity and vice versa, whereas maintaining an optimal balance between the two remains highly desirable.

 Quantum sensing~\cite{Pirandola_2018,Degen_2017,Petrini_2020,Lee_2021,Polino_2020} and imaging~\cite{Defienne_2024,Berchera_2019,Genovese_2016} offer a solution to these limitations, with applications spanning from fundamental physics~\cite{Aasi_2013,Pradyumna_2020} to biological measurements~\cite{Taylor_2014,casacio2021quantum,Petrini_2022}, target detection~\cite{Tan_2008,Lopaeva_2013,Zhang_2015,Torrome_2024}, optical memory readout~\cite{Ortolano_2021a,Ortolano_2021b}, and pattern recognition~\cite{Ortolano_2023a}.